Automattic/jetpack/docs/partners/automatic-account-creation-connection.md

 Based on the email address that is used by the user on the self-hosted WordPress installation, the API will attempt to create a WordPress.com account that:

-- Has a automatically generated username based off of the email address
+- Has an automatically generated username based off of the email address
 - Has an automatically generated password

 I'd like to point out that both of these values are automatically generated.
 This brings up a couple of things to consider when supporting these users.
 These topics will be covered below in [Support Considerations](#support-considerations).